Privacy Policy

 We aim to respond to privacy requests within 30 days when practicable.

-If you are a California resident, you have specific rights under the California Consumer Privacy Act (CCPA):
+If you are a California resident, you have specific rights under the California Consumer Privacy Act, as amended by the California Privacy Rights Act (CPRA):

 • Right to Know: You may request disclosure of the categories and specific pieces of personal information we have collected about you.